 If you or a family member have been arrested for DUI, this video offers important information for you to know regarding the citation to appear in court.
-Robert Ernenwein is a leading South Bay DUI Attorney with 30+ years of experience defending clients accused of DUI.
+Ernenwein are leading South Bay DUI Attorneys with 40+ years of experience defending clients accused of DUI.
 Some of the topics discussed in the video include:

 - For most misdemeanor DUI cases, YOU DO NOT HAVE TO APPEAR IN COURT and your lawyer can appear in court for you.

 - What are the steps involved in the court process?